 - Does the venue have the equipment I need?

-- Are there enough seats for all of my listeners?
+- Are there enough seats for all my listeners?

 Public Speaking Examples

-Public speaking examples are great for learning a new skill or improving an existing skill.
-That applies to public speaking as well.
+Public speaking examples are great for learning or improving a new skill.
+That applies to speaking in public as well.
 If you get the chance to listen to some top-rated public speakers, you should do it.
-You can observe how other speakers go about giving their speech and improve your own public speaking skills in the process.
+You can observe how other speakers go about giving their speech.
+In the process, you'll improve your own speaking skills.

 Make Great Presentations (Free PDF eBook Download)